shalzz/zola-deploy-action/README.md

 A GitHub action to automatically build and deploy your [zola] site to the master branch as GitHub Pages.

-## UPDATE: v0.16.1-2

-A new environment variable has been added.
-It's called `SOURCE_BRANCH_NAME`.
-If you're using `main` as your source code branch, you don't have to specify it.
-If you're source code branch is `master` then you are required to specify that in this new version.

 ## Table of Contents

  - [Usage](#usage)